Top 10 Best Knife Companies

 22 Dogwood Custom Knives

-I've had a chance to meet and talk to Dan, and I can tell you first hand he is my favorite knife maker to date.
+I've had a chance to meet and talk to Dan, and I can tell you firsthand he is my favorite knife maker to date.
 Dogwood knives are top shelf.
-Dan understands the physics, geometry and history of knives.
+Dan understands the physics, geometry, and history of knives.
 Dogwood knives are made of the highest quality products by a true master knife maker.
-Dan understands how physics and blade geometry lends itself to a knife's designated tasks.
-Dogwood knives are classic designs proves through out history and improved with modern materials and Dan's phenominal skill and eye for detail.
+Dan understands how physics and blade geometry lend themselves to a knife's designated tasks.
+Dogwood knives are classic designs proven throughout history and improved with modern materials and Dan's phenomenal skill and eye for detail.
 All at a great price.
 Just try to take my Dogwood away from me.

 23 Kingdom Knives

-Kingdom Knives are made in the USA in Vermont.
-They are manufactured from D2 Tool Steel that is heat treated to 61 rockwell and cyrogenically treated to -320 degrees.
-They are guaranteed for life against breakage or other damage.
-Guides and hunters who clean many animals each year say they have never seen a knife that holds an edge like a Kingdom Knife. kingdomknives.com
+Kingdom Knives are made in the USA, in Vermont.
+They are manufactured from D2 Tool Steel, which is heat-treated to 61 Rockwell and cryogenically treated to -320 degrees.
+These knives are guaranteed for life against breakage or any other damage.
+Guides and hunters who clean many animals each year say they have never seen a knife that holds an edge like a Kingdom Knife.
+You can find more information about them at kingdomknives.com.

 24 Adventure Sworn Bushcraft Co.

-Beautiful, bomb proof, handcrafted knifes made by a small team of talented, ambitious people.
-The Adventure Sworn crew puts their knives to the test in real world field use to ensure that form follows function in each of their designs.
-Great selection of styles, materials and fantastic sheaths.
+Beautiful, bombproof, handcrafted knives made by a small team of talented, ambitious people.
+The Adventure Sworn crew puts their knives to the test in real-world field use to ensure that form follows function in each of their designs.
+Great selection of styles, materials, and fantastic sheaths.

-Flawless craftsmanship with both the knives and sheaths as well as unbelievable customer service!
-The truly understand their target audience and welcome feedback from their customers.
-Top notch all the way!
+Flawless craftsmanship with both the knives and sheaths, as well as unbelievable customer service!
+They truly understand their target audience and welcome feedback from their customers.
+Top-notch all the way!

 25 Leatherman

-I have the juice 2 and it is the ticket for edc.
-Light weight and versitile.
-Never leaves my side and I use it multiple times on a daily basis.
-Don't leave ho,e without it.
-I also have the charge and the wave.
-Awesome tools.
-Great price.
+I have the Juice 2, and it is the ticket for EDC.
+Lightweight and versatile, it never leaves my side.
+I use it multiple times on a daily basis; I don't leave home without it.
+I also have the Charge and the Wave - awesome tools at a great price.

 Who can't love Leatherman?
 These tools are as essential as food and shelter.